 Greetings from Singapore!
 Welcome to the Human Language Technology (HLT) Lab.

 HLT Lab benefits from close collaboration with the industry, unique multilingual landscape in Singapore that offers interesting research problems, and inextricable connection to international research community.
 All these make HLT Lab a great place to study and to work.
 We are proudly part of the National University of Singapore, a leading global university in Asia.
-The Lab just hosted IEEE ASRU 2019 in Singapore.
+The Lab just organizes IEEE ASRU 2019 and will be the leading host of IEEE ICASSP 2022 in Singapore.

 HLT Lab has several immediate openings in 2020, that include Research Engineers, Post-doc Research Fellows, and Senior Research Fellows.
 Please find the information at Jobs.
 Thank you for taking your time to know better about us and our work.